-An ideal hike over Ontario Hill, which involves a car shuttle, begins by taking Sycamore Crest Trail up from the resort, and hiking east on Ontario Ridge Trail to Shell Beach, and then using the Bluff Trail to reach Cave Landing, where you may use a second vehicle to drive 1.6 back to the resort.
+An ideal hike over Ontario Hill, which involves a car shuttle, begins by taking Sycamore Crest Trail up from the resort, and hiking east on Ontario Ridge Trail to Shell Beach, and then using the Bluff Trail to reach Cave Landing, where a second vehicle is used to drive 1.6 miles back to the resort.
 This route takes the most gradual ascent up Ontario Hill, avoiding challenging climbs from the east and west.

 Trailhead address: Cave Landing Road, San Luis Obispo, CA 93401